jmpews/Dobby/Plugins/MachOStaticPatcher/README.md

 #### 4. Not done yet.

-static patch the binary is done, but the stub content is virtual address, so the RuntimeSupport will do some `rebase` work which like `dyld`.
+static patch the binary is done, but the stub content is a virtual address, so the RuntimeSupport do some `rebase` work which like `dyld`.

 ## Use `RuntimeSupport` library

-As I mentioned above, add the RuntimeSupport to your hack lib on your way.
+As I mentioned above, add the `RuntimeSupport` to your hack lib on your way.

 So, Now you can hook target function as.